 *$1 = 32 baht | €1 = 37 baht | £1 = 42 baht | AU$1 = CA$ = 24 baht (approx.)

 As foreigners, not familiar with Thailand or the language, we all make silly and expensive (and sometimes dangerous) mistakes.
 Take something as simple as water, for instance.
 When I first came to Thailand, I bought bottled water every day, costing 10 baht/liter.
-I hardly ever bought bottled water at home in the UK, where it costs about 25 baht/liter.
+I hardly ever bought bottled water at home in the UK, where it cost about 25 baht/liter at that time.
 But because it was so “cheap”, I drank bottled water every day… not knowing that there are filtered-water machines at virtually every corner, dispensing clean, safe water at a mere ½ baht/liter!

 Even my colleague, David Yow, who researched Thailand carefully for about a year before coming here, then spent a few weeks on vacation before coming to live in Chiang Mai for three months to arrange his affairs so that he could settle in Thailand permanently… He vowed not to overspend and to attempt to live as an expat, not a tourist.
 But no matter how hard he tried, he still ended up spending $8,000 overall for the trip.
 He would have spent even more had I not intervened and prevented him from squandering another $8,000 or so.